s1t9e8f2/test/README.md

 # test
 changed
+This project will contain...
-Repo made for exercises
+Repository made for exercises.
-We resolved the conflict!
+Hello, again!!!